giannisalinetti/os-inventory/README.md

 - Create new entries in the template for Container Native Storage (CNS)
 - Implement spf13/viper to manage configuration (also by custom flags)
-- Create quality checks on string and int values
+- Create more sanity checks on string and int values
 - Implement a good code testing